 Damian McKenzie can be a game breaker at this level

 There has been much hand-wringing and worry among All Blacks fans recently about whether McKenzie is up to scratch and ready for international rugby yet.
-His small stature and his untimely mistakes have been the focus of much of the criticism, but this felt like a break-out game for the Chiefs star player.
-McKenzie scored one try, set up another, and gained 107 metres during the game.
-These are the numbers he puts up week after week in Super Rugby, but before this weekend we had yet to see it on the international stage.
-Even if he makes the odd mistake in the air, he is such a sharp attacking weapon that he cannot be ignored and must find a place in the All Blacks best 23.
+His small stature and his untimely mistakes have been the focus of much scrutiny, but this felt like a break-out game for the Chiefs’ star player.
+The incumbent SANZAAR Player of the year scored one try, set up another, and gained 107 metres during the game.
+These are the numbers he produces week every week in Super Rugby, but before this weekend we had yet to see it on the international stage.
+Even if he makes the odd mistake in the air, he is such a sharp attacking weapon that he cannot be ignored and must be accomodated in the All Blacks’ best 23.

 Argentina need to play the full 80 minutes

 Argentina can be extremely frustrating to watch as they consistently are competitive for stretches of matches and then hopeless for the rest.
-Whether it is their passion that can often get the better of them or if that same passion is their savior is up for debate.
-Either way, the coaching staff and those in charge of the team’s perpetration has to find a way to focus the team for the duration of a full international match.
+Whether it is their passion that can often get the better of them or if that same passion is their saviour is up for debate.
+Either way, the coaching staff and those in charge of the team’s perpetration has to focus the team for the duration of a full international match.

 The All Blacks reserve locks are world class

 This game was an opportunity for the Kiwi coaches to look at their reserve options to determine who they can trust should a starter be sidelined.
 Both Scott Barrett and Luke Romano played very well.
 Whilst neither is a natural ball-carrier, they both work tirelessly and are willing runners.
 At this point, the drop from their starting locks to their reserve locks seems to be from the best pair of second rowers in the world to the second or third best pair in the world.
 It is a luxury to have that depth in a position that receives no plaudits, but that is an essential cog to how a forward pack works in the modern game.

 Argentina need a win soon